 If you’ve got an account manager at the relevant platform, reach out to them in the first instance.

-If you don’t have an account manager, or don’t know who to talk to, contact the NSW Government Social Media team.
-We can put you in touch with someone who can help.
+If you don’t have an account manager, or don’t know who to talk to email the contact The NSW Government Social Media Team at email@example.com

 If the issue is urgent, you should also contact the platform for support.

 Due to the long response times involved with support, it is vital that you include as much detail in the initial submission as possible.

 - a link to account and/or pages affected

 - relevant IDs for pages, ads, and posts affected

 - a link to profile that you are logged into while experiencing the issue

 - a detailed explanation of the issue, and a screenshot where relevant

 - how long you have been experiencing the issue for

 - what you have already tried to solve the issue (for example, cleared your cache and cookies).